llemr-conspiracy/llemr/README.md

 source venv/bin/activate
 ```

-Then use pip install our dependencies with
+Then use pip install our dependencies with:

 ```bash
 pip install -r requirements.txt
 ```

 (Python dependencies are stored in `requirements.txt`)

+One of our dependencies is Pillow, which requires [some other libraries.](https://pillow.readthedocs.org/en/3.0.x/installation.html)

 Once you've done that, *from the `clintools/` build the test database with